 The Smyth Road Cycling Safety Improvements and Neighbourhood Bikeway Modifications project consists of two projects, initially designed to be completed as one single project.
-The overall project included a combination of cycling improvements along Smyth Road and the Neighbourhood Bikeway Modifications along Pleasant Park Drive, Rodney Crescent, Billings Avenue, Lynda Lane MUP and Portage Avenue.
+The overall project included a combination of cycling improvements along Smyth Road and the neighbourhood bikeway modifications along Pleasant Park Drive, Rodney Crescent, Billings Avenue, Lynda Lane multi-use pathway and Portage Avenue.

 As the project progressed, a split of the two aforementioned works was required as a result of a proposed long term care facility to be implemented within the vicinity of the Smyth Road Cycling Improvements work.
-As a result, the works along Smyth Road will be delayed while the Neighbourhood Bikeway Modifications are anticipated to go ahead this summer.
+As a result, the works along Smyth Road will be delayed while the Neighbourhood Bikeway Modifications were completed in fall 2022.

 A brief summary of the work and locations for the Neighbourhood Bikeway Modifications project can be found below:

 - Modifications to the Pleasant Park and Riverside Drive Intersection

 - Modifications to the south end of Frobisher Lane (connection from on-road to off-road)

 - Modifications to the south side of Pleasant Park Road at Rodney Crescent

 - Modifications to improve connectivity on the west side of Rodney Crescent at the MUP connection